Death is an Old Friend

 Let me explain.

 I was around the age of four when I first experienced death.
 My very first memory was playing checkers with my grandfather.
 The second memory is of me being held by my father at his funeral.
-The third is when we’re back at the house and I was crying because I was afraid I was going to die.
-My mother had to explain death to me when I was four.
+The third is when we’re back at the house and I’m crying because I was afraid I was going to die.
+My mother had to explain death to me, when I was four.
 I cannot even imagine how difficult that was to explain.

 My mind couldn’t wrap around that kind of innocence.
 It was such a foreign concept to me.

 img_0543Although we aren’t defined by our past, we change as we experience life.
 Things began to alter for me at a young age because of the death of my grandfather and the questions I had with it.
-It made me wonder, would Dead Dreamer even exist if I hadn’t experienced that tragedy.
-And the many more I have experienced since then.
+It made me wonder, would Dead Dreamer even exist if I hadn’t experienced my own life?
+What if I had lived his, my sister’s, or even my best friend’s life?
+Would I still be the same person I am now?
+Or would I be entirely different?
+Would I still be thinking about death and the afterlife on a daily occurrence?
+Or would it never even cross my mind?

 Up ↑